Awakeri Soccer Club... the Greatest Junior Soccer Club in New Zealand

 performance.

 with Allandale, as the league is being split up.
-It was an excellent game with lots of
+It was an excellent game with

 opportunities for both teams.
 Ben McPherson and Matthew Adamson scored for